alok-ai-lab/deepinsight-fs/README.md

 ## Download and Install

-1. Download Matlab package DeepInsight-FS_pkg.tar.gz from the link provided in the paper.
+1. Download Matlab package DeepInsight-FS_pkg.tar.gz from the link above.
 Store it in your working directory.
 Gunzip and untar as follows:

     ```Matlab
     >> gunzip DeepInsight-FS_pkg.tar.gz
     >> tar -xvf DeepInsight-FS_pkg.tar
     ```

-2. Follow the link in the paper and download RNA-seq data (caution: data size is 1.5GB).
+2. Follow the link: [RNA-Seq Data](http://emu.src.riken.jp/DeepInsightFS/dataset1.mat) to download the RNA-seq data (caution: data size is 1.5GB).
 The dataset is given in .mat file format of Matlab.
 Place the data file ‘dataset1.mat’ in the folder, `~/DeepInsight-FS_pkg/Data/`

 3. Download and Install Squeezenet in Matlab, see details about Squeezenet from MathWorks [link](https://www.mathworks.com/help/deeplearning/ref/squeezenet.html).